What is Azure Data Box Edge?

 Data Box Edge resource – a resource in the Azure portal that lets you manage a Data Box Edge device from a web interface that you can access from different geographical locations.
 Use the Data Box Edge resource to create and manage resources, view, and manage devices and alerts, and manage shares.

-For more information, go to Use the Data Box Edge service to administer your Data Box Edge device.
+For more information, go to Create an order for your Data Box Edge device.

 Data Box local web UI - Use the local web UI to run diagnostics, shut down and restart the Data Box Edge device, view copy logs, and contact Microsoft Support to file a service request.